-Figure 33: Purge Log of Old Access and Verify Codes Option j el ela / 100000 alla
+Figure 33: Purge Log of Old Access and Verify Codes Option

+'''

-SYSTEMS MANAGER MENU [EVE]
+SYSTEMS MANAGER MENU ...
+[EVE]

-User Management [XUSER]
+User Management ...
+[XUSER]

 Purge Log of Old Access and Verify Codes [XUSERAOLD]

+'''

-The Purge Log of Old Access and Verify Codes option [XUSERAOLD] purges all inactive Access and Verify codes, which allows for the recycling of codes.
+The Purge Log of Old Access and Verify Codes [XUSERAOLD] option purges all inactive Access and Verify codes, which allows for the recycling of codes.
 Old Access and Verify codes are stored so that users cannot pick a previously used code when required to choose a new code.
 If old codes are stored indefinitely, though, it may become difficult for users to invent new codes.
 When you use this option interactively, you can purge codes older than a retention period you specify, from 7 to 90 days.
-When scheduled, the retention period defaults to 90 days, but can be changed to anything from 30 to 90 days by putting the number of days in the TASK PARAMETERS field.
+When scheduled, the retention period defaults to 90 days, but can be changed to anything from 30 to 90 days by putting the number of days in the TASK PARAMETERS field of the OPTION SCHEDULING (#19.2) file.